-Today’s walking is flat and easy-going, though longer than previous days, as you cross the Vale of Mowbray, famous for its pork pies – so make sure to pick some up along the way!
-In Bolton-on-Swale you can visit St. Mary’s Church dating back to 14th century.
-For any bird watchers, this area is a great breeding ground for wintering wildfowl with a few large lakes being home to Oystercatchers, warblers, wagtails and sand martins as well as, in autumn, Green crested grebes.
+Today’s walking is flat and easy-going, though longer than previous days.
+In Bolton-on-Swale you can visit St. Mary’s Church dating back to 14th Century.
+For any bird watchers, this area is a great breeding ground for wintering wildfowl with a few large lakes being home to oystercatchers, warblers, wagtails and sand martins, as well as green crested grebes in the autumn.

 Mileage: 23 miles